mrbbowden/jchome/README.md

 configure httpd
 configure cgi
 place index.html into place
-place the python cgi into place
+place the python cgi manage_file into place
 run a yum update
 reboot the instance
 ## Testing